 - Packing checklist for Europe

 - Packing checklist for Australia

 - Kids printable passport to use as a memento or to learn about countries

 Tip 7: Register your toddler for frequent flyer miles

 Unless you intend your long-haul flight with a toddler to be a one-off, you should consider enrolling your child in a frequent flyer program.

 Some airlines will allow you to register children for their frequent flyer miles program.
 Unfortunately, the airline that we most often use does not allow you to register until you are 18.
 With the number of flights that Miss M has taken, she might have even qualified for a free flight by now!

-The frequent flyer programs of some airlines will also allow you to transfer miles to another family member, or have similar family programs.
+Other frequent flyer programs will allow you to transfer miles to another family member, or have family programs.
 This can mean quicker upgrades or free flights.
 Membership to most frequent flyer programs is also free.

-If you are intending to travel frequently with your toddler and the airline program allows it, we would recommend that you sign your toddler up for the frequent flyer miles program.
+Tip: If you are intending to travel frequently with your toddler and the airline program allows it, sign your toddler up for the frequent flyer miles program.